Dreamyfox768/Programming-Projects/AI-resume/Readme.md

 Resume Generator
 # 📝 Resume Generator App (Desktop)

-A simple desktop app built using Python and Tkinter that allows users to input personal, educational, and professional details and generate a resume.
-The resume can be exported as a Microsoft Word (`.docx`) file.
+A simple yet powerful desktop application built with Python and Tkinter that enables users to input their personal, educational, and professional information.
+Leveraging AI technology, the app generates a polished, well-structured resume.
+Users can conveniently export the resume as a Microsoft Word (.docx) file for easy sharing and editing.

 ---